Module mz_storage::source::postgres::snapshot

 • Decodes a row of col_len columns obtained from a text encoded COPY query into row.

-• Starts a read-only transaction on the SQL session of client at a consistent LSN point by creating a temporary replication slot.
+• Starts a read-only transaction on the SQL session of client at a consistent LSN point by creating a replication slot.
 Returns a snapshot identifier that can be imported in other SQL session and the LSN of the consistent point.

 • Record the sizes of the tables being snapshotted in PgSnapshotMetrics.